woernfl/cheatsheets/docs/certificate.md

 Supports storage of private and public keys and all certificates in the path.

-`CER` or `CRT`

-:   **Base64-encoded or DER-encoded binary X.509 Certificate**
+**`CER` or `CRT` Base64-encoded or DER-encoded binary X.509 Certificate**

 Storage of a single certificate.
 This format does not support storage of private keys.

-`CRL`

-:   **Certificate Revocation List**
+**`CRL` Certificate Revocation List**

 Designates a certificate that has been revoked.

-`CSR`

-:   **Certificate Signing Request**
+**`CSR` Certificate Signing Request**

 This file type is issued by applications to submit requests to a Certification Authority or CA.

-`DER`

-:   **DER-encoded binary X.509 Certificate**
+**`DER` DER-encoded binary X.509 Certificate**

 Storage of a single certificate.
 This format does not support storage of private keys.

-`P7B` or `P7R` or `SPC`

-:   **Cryptographic Message Syntax Standard**
+**`P7B` or `P7R` or `SPC` Cryptographic Message Syntax Standard**

 Supports storage of all certificates in path and does not store private keys.